-Coping with flight issues can be really frustrating.
-However, the good news is that the European Union has regulations to help travelers when things don’t go as planned.
-If you’re flying in the EU, it’s wise to know about these regulations.
-They can be useful if your flight gets messed up.
+Handling flight disruptions can be quite upsetting.
+However, the positive thing is that the European Union has regulations to help travelers when things don’t go as planned.
+If you’re traveling by air in the EU, it’s smart to understand these protections.
+They can help you out if your flight is disrupted.

 Passenger Rights under EU Regulation 261/2004

 EU air passengers are protected if their flight experiences difficulties.
-EU laws guarantee airlines look after their passengers when things go wrong.
+EU laws ensure airlines assist their passengers when things go wrong.

 When flights are delayed or cancelled, airlines must offer you: